 This course focuses on everyday conversation for the students at the 100-level.
-Students will be provided with the necessary tools to be able to have basic oral communication in a French-speaking environment.
+Students will be provided with the necessary tools to be able to have basic oral communication in a

+French-speaking environment.
 Experiences on the streets and in other public places, and especially with the host families, will reinforce the teaching.
 Prerequisite: permission of the instructor.
-(Offered on demand)
+(Offered on approved study abroad trips only)